wangmaoCS/LocalFeatureExtraction4CBIR/README.md

 ### INRIA
 code: http://lear.inrialpes.fr/~jegou/data.php

 This code is released with the famous public dataset Holidays and Flickr1M [1].
+However, the url for Flickr1M is out of using.
+This software typically is used for the Holidays dataset.

 ### CMP
 code: http://cmp.felk.cvut.cz/~perdom1/code/index.html (Github homepage: https://github.com/perdoch/hesaff)